-Structure:
+Structure

-The class will be co-taught by Professors Lincoln and Erdos.
-The class consists of two 75 minute lectures (Tues, Thur) and one 50 minute discussion (Mon) each week.
-On any given lecture date, one of the two instructors will deliver the lecture for both the A1 and B1 sections.
+The class consists of two 75 minute lectures (Tues, Thur) and one 50 minute discussion (Fri) each week.
 Attendance in lectures is mandatory and will be tracked through TopHat participation (see later section for details).
 The two sections of the course, A1 and B1, will be treated as one class.
-The content of the two lectures is identical1, assignments will be shared, students can mix-and-match A and B lecture and discussion sections.
+The content of the two lectures is identical: assignments, course staff and all resources will be shared, students can mix-and-match A and B lecture and discussion sections.